Lea Michele’s Bikini Body Is Out Of Control As She Films Movie In Hawaii

 Lea Michele had no problem showing off her toned body on the beach in Hawaii this week.

-According to The Daily Mail, Lea Michele was photographed by the paparazzi as she waded in the crystal clear ocean water in Hawaii as she filmed her latest project Same Time, Next Christmas.
+According to the Daily Mail, Michele was photographed by the paparazzi as she waded in the crystal clear ocean water in Hawaii as she filmed her latest project Same Time, Next Christmas.

 The former Glee star was snapped wearing a skimpy little pink bikini, which flaunted her ample cleavage, muscular arms, flat belly, toned abs, and long, lean legs.
-Some her her tattoos were also seen in the photos.
+Some of her tattoos were also seen in the photos.

 Lea had her long, brown hair parted to the side and styled in a low hanging ponytail behind her head.
 She also sported a full face of makeup in the photos, which included darkened eyebrows, thick lashes, and a bronzed glow.
-She added pink blush on her cheeks, and light eye shadow to complete the look.
+She added some pink blush on her cheeks, and light eye shadow to complete the look.

 Michele accessorized her look with a simple, dainty gold chain around her neck, matching earrings, and a ring on her finger.

-Later, when she took a break from filming she had a large green and blue towel wrapped around her waist as she threw her hair up higher on her head and enjoyed a snack as she was flanked by cast and crew members.
+Later, when she took a break from filming she had a large green-and-blue towel wrapped around her waist as she threw her hair up higher on her head and enjoyed a snack as she was flanked by cast and crew members.

 As previously reported by The Inquisitr, Lea Michele took to social media earlier this summer to pay tribute to her late former boyfriend, Cory Monteith, who tragically died from a drug overdose in 2013.

-People Magazine reports that Cory and Lea met on the set of Glee.
+People Magazine reported that Cory and Lea met on the set of Glee.
 Michele played the character of Rachel Berry, the love interest of Monteith’s Finn Hudson.

 Following the actor’s death, Lea inked a tattoo that reads “Finn” on her outer hip and was often spotted wearing a gold necklace with Cory’s name on it.